kellykochanski/rescal-snow/docs/rescal-snow-tutorial.md

 We assume you have reasonable familiarity with bash and terminal commands.
 If you have never used bash, we recommend you stop and work through a short tutorial.
 (Our favorite is ['The Unix Shell' from Software Carpentry](http://swcarpentry.github.io/shell-novice/).)

-If you modify rescal-snow, you will need to modify and compile C code.
+If you wish to modify rescal-snow, you will need to work with C code.
 We have also included some setup and analysis tools (used in Example 5) written in Python.

+If you wish to modify our configuration, set-up, and visualization tools, you will need to work with Python (numpy, scipy, pandas and matplotlib).

 **All blocks of bash instructions will start from the main rescal-snow directory:**